Stake ETH with the protocol that's secure by design and transparent by nature.

 Liquid Collective empowers global participation in securing the decentralized internet through a collaborative approach.
 You can also participate in a protocol that champions industry standardization, provides an open system encouraging composability, prioritizes security and compliance standards, and caters to enterprises and institutional participants.

-To learn more about how you can start participating with Liquid Collective today, view the Integrator platforms where you can stake ETH to mint LsETH on liquidcollective.io.
+To learn more about how you can start participating with Liquid Collective today, view the Platforms where you can stake ETH to mint LsETH on liquidcollective.io.